jaggzh/shell-project-dir-helpers/README.md

 | After pcd, when we're in the chosen project directory |
 | :---: |
 | ![pcd done screenshot](i/ss-pcd--2--done.png) |

+## **What's the Point?**

+You know when you have different projects, libraries, folders, in different places, and you are always changing to those folders?
+This easily lets you add a folder, with keywords, so you can later just change to them with `pcd {keyword}` or `pcd` (then type a keyword to filter), and when you hit enter... you're cd'ed there.

 ## Requirements
 * fzf: If you want to use the `pcd` command. ([https://github.com/junegunn/fzf](https://github.com/junegunn/fzf))